 - Repairing and renovating the existing station is not cost-effective according to the Town's architect and construction project manager.
-The construction program manager provided an estimate of \$11.1 million to renovate the building as new, while a new building could cost \$12.6 million, with contingencies and soft costs included in both. - Delaying construction would significantly escalate costs-potentially requiring \$15-20 million within 7-10 years for new construction and interim repairs. - Building the new station now is the fiscally responsible choice for taxpayers.
+The construction program manager provided an estimate of \$11.1 million to renovate the building as new, while a new building could cost approximately \$12.6 million, with contingencies and soft costs included in each. - Delaying construction would significantly escalate costs-potentially requiring \$15-20 million within 7-10 years for new construction and interim repairs. - Building the new station now is the fiscally responsible choice for taxpayers.

-e.
-Continues a Century-Long Success Story
+5. Continues a Century-Long Success Story

-- Oswegatchie Fire Company has served Waterford from its current location for over 94 years. - Maintaining a station at this location honors a proven, historic model that effectively covers all 37 square miles of the Town. - Every major study and both recent Directors of Fire Services have strongly supported the five-station model for Waterford.
+- Oswegatchie Fire Company has served Waterford from its current location for over 94 years. - Maintaining a station at this location honors a proven, historic fire station model that has effectively protected all 37 square miles of the Town. - Every major study and both recent Directors of Fire Services have strongly supported the five-station model for Waterford.

-f.
-Enhances Townwide Emergency Preparedness
+6. Enhances Townwide Emergency Preparedness